 Basement Seepage Repair in South Dakota, Wyoming, and Nebraska

-If you have a basement, then you know what a vital part of your home it is.
-You may also know what a hassle it is to deal with water problems in your basement.
-Wet basements are not only an annoyance, but they can also be hazardous to you and your family – too much moisture in the basement leads to mold growth, rot, and water damage.
+You may know what a hassle it is to deal with water problems in your basement.
+Wet basements are not only an annoyance but can also be hazardous to you and your family – too much moisture in the basement leads to mold growth, rot, and water damage.
 It is important to keep your basement dry, as a dry basement promotes a healthier home.
 Rapid Foundation Repair has a team of professional basement waterproofing specialists to provide any basement seepage repair services you may need.

 What Causes Basement Seepage?

 If your home’s foundation is experiencing failure, your home will be even more susceptible to basement seepage.
 When the soil around a foundation expands as it absorbs extra moisture, the hydrostatic pressure increases and begins pushing on the foundation.
 If this pressure becomes too great, it can cause the foundation to crack.
 Foundations that shift or crack develop entry points for water.
 Basement cracks, such as floor and wall cracks, are common causes of wet basements.